 Announce the Pregnancy

 My advice?
 Wait until closer to the second trimester to announce a pregnancy.
 By that time you’ve likely heard the heartbeat and I’ve always heard that once you hear the heartbeat the chance of miscarriage goes way down.
+But of course, do what you most feel comfortable doing.
+There’s no manual for this sort of thing.

 Share Belly Photos on Social Media